ajolsavsky/ajolsavsky/README.md

 ![Hi friends, It's Alex Olsavsky!](https://tinytriumphs-upload.s3.us-east-2.amazonaws.com/uploads/hi-friends-banner.gif)

-(tl;dr) I'm a full-stack software developer with roots as a nonprofit leader and professional singer.
+I'm a full-stack software developer with roots as a nonprofit leader and professional singer.

 Check out my <a href="https://ajolsavsky.github.io/react-portfolio/">portfolio</a> to learn about my journey and view my projects!